kcsongor/kcsongor.github.io/_posts/2017-12-10-generic-lens.md

 {% endhighlight %}
 Notice the `'` at the end of the class name, and the swapping of the last two arguments.
 {: .notice}

+## Acknowledgements
+Thanks to Matthew Pickering for useful comments on a draft of this post.